zheksoon/snapdrag/README.md

   },
 });
 ```

+The callback is called on every mouse move during the drag interaction.
+It's not recommended to put expensive logic here because it's called frequently.

+The  arguments are the same as in `onDragStart` with some additions:

+- `dropTargets` is an array of drop targets where the draggable is currently over.
+The drop target is an object with the following fields:
+  - `element` is the drop target element.
+  - `data` is the data associated with the drop target.
+- `top` and `left` are the coordinates of the rendered draggable element relative to the viewport (not mouse coordinates).

 #### `onDragEnd`
 Called when the drag interaction ends. `dropTargets` will be an empty array if the draggable wasn't dropped.